MKS310/datalabnotes/index.markdown

 ## Masters Capstone Project

-For my Master’s Degree capstone project, I developed use cases for a novel dataset and developed a dashboard for the most value-added use case: Provide Radio Frequency Engineers with a map estimating cell signal quality, traffic volume, and coverage by location to be used to assess network issues and future site locations.
+For my Master’s Degree capstone project, I developed use cases for a novel dataset and developed a dashboard for the most value-added use case: Providing Radio Frequency Engineers with a map estimating cell signal quality, network traffic volume, and service coverage by on a map to be used to assess network issues and future small-cell (5G) tower locations.

 Google provided telcos with a dataset using cell quality metrics gathered via Location Services on Android phones.
 This dataset provided a view into network quality at a granular level that telcos couldn’t get otherwise due to FCC regulations.

-We used K-means clustering and Hierarchical Clustering to estimate clusters of data based on quality and labeled them “Good” to “Poor”.
-We visualized this information on an R Shiny Dashboard using Leaflet for mapping.
+I used K-means clustering and Hierarchical Clustering to estimate clusters of data based on quality and labeled them “Good” to “Poor”.
+Then, I visualized this information on an interactive R Shiny Dashboard using Leaflet for mapping.

 <img src="/assets/shiny_SCRUBBED_3.PNG" alt="RShinyMap" />

 The Proof of Concept showed that the dataset could be used to identify areas of poor cell coverage in high-traffic areas.
-These were potential candidates for 5G small cell sites.
+These maps could be used by engineers to investigate network coverage issues more precicely.
+They also provided an additional data point for planning future network upgrades.

 ### Files